 The program provides parents and caregivers and their children an opportunity to participate in parent/child developmental playgroups, developmental screenings, and health and safety education classes at no cost.
 In addition, pediatric well-child visits, immunizations and hearing or vision screenings are provided for qualifying families.
 To sign up for programs and services, and to find your neighborhood Children’s Board Family Resource Center visit familysupporthc.org.

-Masks are now optional for guests, but staff will still be wearing masks, and doors propped open to reduce touch points, more frequent cleaning of exhibits, and more.
+Masks are now optional for guests, but staff will still be wearing masks and you’ll see continued more frequent cleaning of exhibits, and more.
 Learn more here.
-You can also see what it’s like during this new normal!
-Be sure to check out the new Video Game Revolution.

-Like most attractions and keeping in line with CDC guidance and masks will be optional for guests.
+Like most attractions and keeping in line with CDC guidance, masks will be optional for guests at Downtown Tampa’s Glazer Children’s Museum.
 Cleaning measures are continuing.
 Difficult to clean exhibits will be closed while others will be sanitized more frequently throughout the day. glazermuseum.org

-Great Ex reopened to families with new exhibits earlier this year.
+Great Explorations Children’s Museum reopened to families with new exhibits earlier this year.
 Masks are encouraged but not required.
-A ticketed reservation is also strongly encouraged to make sure you have time to play.
-Learn more here.

 The museum is ready to welcome you back and masks are now optional for vaccinated guests.
 This is a great time to check out the new Tusks to Tails fossil exhibit!
 Book your ticket and learn more about the plans to reopen here.